 The Company's principal business is the retail distribution of electricity in the southeastern seacoast and capital city areas of New Hampshire and the retail distribution of both electricity and natural gas in the greater Fitchburg area of north central Massachusetts.
-The Company has two distribution utility subsidiaries, Unitil Energy, which operates in New Hampshire and FG&E, which operates in Massachusetts (collectively referred to as the "retail distribution utilities").
-The Company's retail distribution utilities serve approximately 100,000 electric customers and 15,100 natural gas customers in their franchise areas.
-The retail distribution companies are local "pipes and wires" utility distribution companies with a combined investment in net utility plant of \$248.9 million at December 31, 2007.
+The Company has two distribution utility subsidiaries, UES, which operates in New Hampshire, and FG&E, which operates in Massachusetts (collectively referred to as the "retail distribution utilities").
+UES, through its predecessors Concord Electric Company and Exeter & Hampton Electric Company, was incorporated in 1901.
+FG&E was incorporated in 1852.

+The Company's retail distribution utilities serve approximately 100,000 electric customers and 15,100 natural gas customers in their service territories.
+The retail distribution utilities are local "pipes and wires" utility distribution companies with a combined investment in net utility plant of \$248.9 million at December 31, 2007.
 The Company's total revenue was \$262.9 million in 2007.
 Earnings applicable to holders of Common Stock for 2007 were \$8.6 million.
 Substantially all of the Company's revenue and earnings are derived from regulated utility operations.

-Unitil Power formerly functioned as the full requirements wholesale power supply provider for Unitil Energy.
-In connection with the implementation of electric industry restructuring in New Hampshire, Unitil Power ceased being the wholesale supplier of Unitil Energy on May 1, 2003 and divested substantially all of its long-term power supply contracts through the sale of the entitlements to the electricity associated with those contracts.
+Unitil Power formerly functioned as the full requirements wholesale power supply provider for UES.
+In connection with the implementation of electric industry restructuring in New Hampshire, Unitil Power ceased being the wholesale supplier of UES on May 1, 2003 and divested substantially all of its long-term power supply contracts through the sale of the entitlements to the electricity associated with those contracts.